raphaelvallat/yasa/README.rst

 - Some basic knowledge of Python and especially the `NumPy <https://docs.scipy.org/doc/numpy/user/quickstart.html>`_, `Pandas <https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html>`_ and `MNE <https://martinos.org/mne/stable/index.html>`_ libraries.
 - A Python editor: YASA works best with `Jupyter Lab <https://jupyterlab.readthedocs.io/en/stable/index.html>`_, a web-based interactive user interface.
-- Some EEG data, either already loaded into a NumPy array, or loaded as a raw MNE object (for instance, using the `mne.io.read_raw_edf <https://mne-tools.github.io/stable/generated/mne.io.read_raw_edf.html>`_ function for EDF file.)
+- Some EEG data, in uV, either already loaded into a NumPy array, or loaded as a raw MNE object (for instance, using the `mne.io.read_raw_edf <https://mne-tools.github.io/stable/generated/mne.io.read_raw_edf.html>`_ function for EDF file.)
 - Optionally, a sleep staging vector (= hypnogram) to run the detections on specific sleep stages.
 Note that YASA requires that the data and hypnogram have the same sampling frequency.